Villanova University hero image

 Expert insight into Pope Leo XIV's papacy, the Vatican and the global Catholic Church

 Villanova University connects media and collaborators with faculty and scholars who study the papacy and its influence across history, theology, culture and global affairs.
 Our papacy experts bring deep context on the Vatican, Pope Leo XIV, Church leadership, Catholic social teaching and the evolving role of the Pontiff in a changing world.
 Explore experts ready to provide timely insight, background and analysis for your next story, event or collaboration.
+To visit Villanova’s Pope Leo XIV webpage for news and events, click here.

 Expert Insight

-Fresh perspectives and timely insights on the Papacy.
+Fresh perspectives and timely insights on the papacy

 Q&A

-Browse the Q&As below for expert answers and context on questions related to the papacy
+Expert answers and context on questions related to the papacy

 What is Pope Leo XIV's communication style, and what impact could it have in successful discourse with global audiences?